-Cool Blue personality types lean toward the introverted thinker side of the insight profile.
+Cool Blue personality types are on the introverted thinker side of the insight profile.
 That introversion and focus on the task (and not people) impacts their ability to lead e-Commerce stores.

-Because what ultimately drives the success of an e-Commerce store is to create desire for the product or service you sell.
-And that means understanding motivations and behaviours of your target audience.
-This can be a stretch for the Cool Blue.
+The success of an e-Commerce store comes from creating desire for the product or service you sell.
+That means understanding the motivations and behaviours of your target audience.
+This can be a stretch for the Cool Blue type.

-E-Commerce stores need to be well set-up with solid processes and consistent experiences.
-But ultimately, this is a hygiene factor in the channel.
+E-Commerce stores need to be well set up with solid processes and consistent experiences.
+But ultimately, this is a hygiene factor.
 Other businesses can replicate it.

 You need to find that extra creativity, that extra inspiration to make your e-Commerce store stand out.
-And Blues can spend so long thinking about these concepts, they miss opportunities and come late with ideas.
-(They speak no evil …)
+And Blues can spend so long thinking about how to get this right, that they miss opportunities and come late with ideas.
+(They’re the speak no evil monkey).

 And Earth Green e-Commerce styles?

-What Earth Green types are good at is being empathetic for the feelings of others.
-And so, this earth green behaviour can be put to good use when you need to build an e-Commerce team.
+What Earth Green types are good at is having empathy for other people’s feelings.
+This earth green behaviour is most valuable when building an e-Commerce team.
 It’s the e-Commerce style most likely to recognise the value of all the other e-Commerce styles.

 Most e-Commerce guides focus on the process of selling.
-But if you lead an e-Commerce operation, it’s also important to think about the people behind it.
+But if you manage an online store, it’s also important to think about the people behind the process.

 That’s the different e-Commerce styles you have in the team.
 And, how to bring them together to get the best out of all of them.
 Earth Greens are good at that.